jacob-haimes/kairos.fm/content/posts/muckraiker-episodes/muckraiker-episode-001/index.md

 ---
 title: Strawberry
-summary: Release of OpenAI's o1 model, aka.
-Strawberry
+summary: Introducing muckraikers, a podcast that tries to find meaning in the AI muck.
+This episode we discuss the release of OpenAI's o1 model, aka.
+Strawberry.
-date: 2024-23-09
+date: 2024-09-23
 # lastmod:

 image: